Actually religion and science

 A good proportion of society guess that science and religion are in conflict with each other.
 In fact that suspicion alone prevents many a person from even trying Christian faith for themselves.

 Let me say firstly that there is no reason why the two even need to be compared.
-I am definitely not the first person to reach this conclusion!
+I am definitely not the first person to reach that conclusion!
 Science attempts to explain how things work.
-Religion, on the other hand, answers the big questions that begin with the word why?
+Religion, on the other hand, answers the big questions that begin with the word “why”?

 I consider that many unbelievers struggle with this ‘supposed’ conflict because of the views of Christian fundamentalists.
-In essence this comes from the fundamentalists’ literal translation of the first Book of the Old Testament of the Bible, “Genesis”.
-With such an outlook, any scientific theory that challenges their views is taken as a threat to their very faith.
+Basically, this comes from the fundamentalists’ literal translation of the first Book of the Bible’s Old Testament, “Genesis”, which was finalised hundreds of years before Jesus was born.
+With such an outlook, any scientific theory that challenges their views is taken as a threat to their faith.
 It was the case when Copernicus theorised during the 1500s that the Earth revolved around the Sun.
 Darwin’s theory of evolution creates the same ‘zealous’ response today!

-Look, I do absolutely accept that the fundamentalists have a right to their views.
-And I do have the odd dear friend who is actually a fundamentalist.
+But look, I do absolutely accept the Christian fundamentalists’ right to their views.
+And I do have a couple of close friends who are actually fundamentalists.
 I have worshipped with fundamentalists too … and you know … I admire their zeal and enjoy taking part in their church services.
-However I just DO NOT agree with their overall interpretations of the Bible.
+However I just DO NOT agree with their overall interpretations of the Bible’s Old Testament.

 2. NO COMPARISON NEEDED!

-Of course once we have proven to ourselves that faith has a sound basis, then we will inevitably progress to believing that God has to be the universe’s creator.
-(Mind you, I’m not talking about him doing it all in 6 days … nah!)
+Of course once we have proven to ourselves that Chrisitan faith does have a sound basis, then we will inevitably progress to believing that God HAS to be the universe’s creator.

-With this outlook of God as the universe’s creator, scientific theory then is, as Isaac Newton believed, just the mechanism for explaining how God’s ‘creation’ actually functions!
+With this outlook of God as the universe’s creator, scientific theory is to be basically understood as the mechanism for explaining how God’s ‘creation’ actually functions!

 Essentially, as a result, science should never stand in the way of a quest for personal faith.
 On the other hand, neither should religious views impact the development of scientific theory.
 Science and religion should have their own separate paths.